adamu-labaran/ArewaDS-Fellowship/README.md

 Kaggle: Practice on real datasets and participate in competitions.
 GitHub: Follow data science projects and open-source code.
 Books: "Data Science from Scratch" by Joel Grus, "Python Machine Learning" by Sebastian Raschka.
-Communities: Join data science communities on Reddit, Stack Overflow, and LinkedIn to network and find mentors.
+Communities: Data science communities such as Arewa Data Science Fellowship, Data Science network, Reddit, Stack Overflow, and LinkedIn to network and find mentors.